Tom Hanks warns against deceptive AI ads with his image: ‘Do not be fooled’ - KESQ

 By Alli Rosenbloom, CNN

-(CNN) — Tom Hanks is issuing a warning to his followers on social media to be weary of advertisements using his likeness that he says were created “fraudulently and through AI.”
+(CNN) — Tom Hanks is issuing a warning to his followers on social media to be wary of advertisements using his likeness that he says were created “fraudulently and through AI.”

 “There are multiple ads over the internet falsely using my name, likeness, and voice promoting miracle cures and wonder drugs,” Hanks wrote on his Instagram page Thursday.
 “These ads have been created without my consent, fraudulently and through AI.”